apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cubans struggle with an extended power outage and a new tropical storm**
+**Does Musk’s daily $1m giveaway constitute election interference?**

-You can read more about it [here](https://apnews.com/article/cuba-power-blackout-hurricane-oscar-b197e174af2c9f664d4c3aaf0c5a6e75).
+You can read more about it [here](https://www.aljazeera.com/news/2024/10/21/does-musks-daily-1m-giveaway-constitute-election-interference).

 ## Requirements
 - Python 3.8